hardik1312/CrudProject02/README.md

 ## General Information
 - This is a simple CRUD project which can Create, Retrieve, Update, and Delete data.
-- It can help you in keeping a student, employee database.
+- It can help you in keeping a student database.
-- I build this project to learn class based view, and modelForm in django.
+- I built this project to learn class based view, and modelForm in django.

 ## Technologies Used